Brighton College opened a nursery and primary school for students aged 18 months through to 11 years in Singapore in August 2020.

 At the moment, Brighton College feels a bit shoe-horned into a site that is dominated by the vast AIS school and its 3,000 students.
-However, a huge benefit of this location is that Brighton College can – and will – share the facilities on the AIS campus including playing fields, an indoor sports hall and swimming pool.
+However, a huge benefit of this location is that Brighton College can – and does – share the facilities on the AIS campus including playing fields, an indoor sports hall and swimming pool.
 Does this mean that Brighton College can offer the best of both worlds?
 A village primary school experience with access to all the facilities of an all-through school?
 Only time will tell…

 Founding headmaster Paul Wilson, who has moved across from Brighton College UK, describes the school as, “an outward-looking school that prioritises emotional well-being and fosters a lifelong love of learning.”